someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 ![](https://i.imgur.com/5tO0arv.png)

-That was not the first time Stack had acknowledged it, as he has been laughing behind TekDek's back ever since the day of the mute.
-It also wasn't about the apology, because While I do think it is a dick move to exploit a stupid mod's impressionable and idiotic tendencies, it is pretty funny to get someone unjustifiably muted, as the responsibility would still lie with the mod.
+That wasn't the first time Stack had acknowledged it, as he's been laughing behind TekDek's back ever since the day of the mute.
+It also wasn't about the apology, because while I do think it is a dick move to exploit a stupid mod's impressionable and ignorant tendencies, it is pretty funny to get someone unjustifiably muted, as the responsibility would still lie with the mod.

 What I found interesting, then, was the last sentence: "*Apologies from me **and tekdek.**"*
 I naively assumed that there was a slight chance that TekDek had sobered up and now finally acknowledges it, meaning that there would no longer be a reason to shy away from bustabit, as getting hit with an unjustified mute would probably no longer be bound to repeat itself.
 So, I decided to ask.